Saeed Chmagh: Airstrike and death

 On July 12, 2007, after several skirmishes in the area, two American AH-64 Apache helicopters observed a group of people milling around on a street in Baghdad.
-Believing the group to be the armed Iraqi insurgents who earlier engaged US soldiers nearby, the Apache fired on them.
+Believing the group to be the armed Iraqi insurgents who earlier engaged U.S. soldiers nearby, the Apache fired on them.
 About 5 minutes later an unmarked black van arrived, owned by a man who was taking his son to school.
 Two other men arrived and assisted the severely-injured Chmagh (who was at that moment engaged in dragging himself over the ground in order to reach cover) and carried him to the van.
-The observing helicopter crews requested and received permission to engage, and opened fire on the van and its occupants.
+The observing helicopter crews requested and received permission to engage, before they opened fire on the van and its occupants.
 Two young children in the van were severely wounded by the shooting.
 Chmagh, and Reuters photojournalist, his long-time friend Namir Noor-Eldeen, were among those killed in the attacks.
 Chmagh was 40 years old at the time of his death.
-Chmagh and Noor-Eldeen were the fifth and sixth Reuters employees killed in Iraq since the 2003 invasion began.
-The Army's report includes pictures of what are claimed to be weapons found near the bodies at the scene.
+Chmagh and Noor-Eldeen were the fifth and sixth Reuters employees killed in Iraq since the 2003 U.S.-led invasion began.
+The Army's report includes pictures of various weapons found near the bodies at the scene.

 After their deaths, Reuters screened a photographic tribute to Noor-Eldeen and Chmagh in New York City's Times Square and London's Canary Wharf.
-The shootings, Chmagh's death, and Noor-Eldeen's death are detailed in The Good Soldiers, a 2009 non-fiction book by David Finkel.
+The shootings and their deaths are detailed in a 2009 non-fiction book by David Finkel, titled The Good Soldiers.